 If you’re in charge of paying estate taxes for a deceased loved one, you might want to enlist a tax accountant and an estate lawyer to help you shoulder that burden.
 In addition to estate taxes, you may need to file separate income taxes for the estate if their estate is generating income above IRS limits.
 To file a U.S. estate tax return, you’ll need a tax ID number for the estate.
 An estate’s tax ID number is called an “employer identification number” or EIN.
 You can apply for a number online, by mail or by fax.

-The estate tax deduction is the IRS’ way of preventing double taxation.
+Then there’s also the estate tax deduction, which is the IRS’ way of preventing double taxation.
 Sometimes, the estate of a deceased will still generate income.
 This could be for a property sale that hasn’t gone through by the time the owner dies.
 That kind of income is known as Income in Respect of Decedent (IRD).

 A large estate might face double taxation at the federal level – the regular estate tax followed by the income tax on the IRD.
 The estate tax deduction lets you deduct the portion of the estate tax paid for the IRD from the income tax on that IRD.
 This ensures that the same assets aren’t taxed twice.